muflone/pulldocker/README.md

 ### Multiple repositories specifications

-Multiple repositories can be configured in the same YAML file and they will be monitored one after the other, sequentially.
+Multiple repositories can be configured in the same YAML file, and they will be monitored one after the other, sequentially.

 A multi-repository file could be the following: